-The most recent interest of our group is focused on the mapping of the hotspots of interaction between the catalytic oxidase component Nox2 and the cytosolic activator $p67^{phox}$ .
-We found that the dehydrogenase region of Nox2 (residues 288-570) contains a Cys-Gly-Cys (CGC) triad (residues 369-371), which serves as a binding site for $p67^{phox}$ .
-This finding is based on a novel methodology, designed by us, in which we measure the binding of recombinant p67phox to an array of synthetic overlapping peptides covering the sequence of the dehydrogenase region of Nox2.
-Two Nox2 peptides that share the CGC triad, at their C- and N-termini, respectively, were found to bind p67phox.
-"Mutating" either C369 or C371 to R resulted in loss of p67phox binding.
+We are studying the production of reactive oxygen species (ROS) by phagocytes.
+ROS are generated by an enzyme complex, known as the NADPH oxidase.
+Our group is responsible for many of the seminal advances in the biochemistry and molecular biology of the NADPH oxidase complex, including: the standard micro-assay for the measurement of ROS (1130 citations); the design of a universally used on a novel methodology, designed by us, in which we measure the binding of recombinant p67^{phox} to an array of synthetic overlapping peptides covering the sequence of the dehydrogenase region of Nox2.
+Two Nox2 peptides that share the CGC triad, at their C- and N-termini, respectively, were found to bind p67^{phox}.
+"Mutating" either C369 or C371 to R resulted in loss of p67^{phox} binding.
 Chemical reduction of CGC-containing peptides also led to loss of binding.
 Linking the two cysteines by a disulfide bond resulted in a marked increase in binding.
-We concluded that binding of p67phox to the catalytic component of the NADPH oxidase complex is redox regulated and involves the establishment of disulfide bonds between p67phox and Nox2.
-The CGC triad might have a dual role by acting both as a protein disulfide isomerase (PDI) and by providing the cysteines for the establishment of disulfide bonds with p67phox.
+We concluded that binding of p67^{phox} to the catalytic component of the NADPH oxidase complex is redox regulated and involves the establishment of disulfide bonds between p67^{phox} and Nox2.
+The CGC triad might have a dual role by acting both as a protein disulfide isomerase (PDI) and by providing the cysteines for the establishment of disulfide bonds with p67^{phox}.
 This novel hypothesis rests on the evidence that the CGC motif mimics functionally and structurally the CGHC catalytic site of members of the PDI family.
 Recently, we showed that a recombinant Nox2 construct possesses